dacoburn/sigsci-ingress-micro-reverse-proxy/README.md

 The two containers communicate over a Unix Socket file shared via Shared Persistent Volume.
 In my example I will use minikube with a NFS Server as the Persistent Volume type.

 ## Setting up the Environment
+**Note:** Directions for building the ingress container can be found at https://github.com/aaron-sigsci/sigsci-nginx-ingress-native

 1. Download and install minikube from https://kubernetes.io/docs/tasks/tools/install-minikube/
 2. Download and install kubectl from https://kubernetes.io/docs/tasks/tools/install-kubectl/